AshitMilne/Planet-III/Semper Idem/Canonical Work/Sine Qua Non/Deus.md

 Did you make mankind after we made you
  ~ XTC (Dear God)

-God speaks to human beings through many vectors…but nowhere with such detail and grace and joy as through creation - when we destroy nature we diminish our capacity to sense the divine - [Robert F Kennedy Jr](https://www.congress.gov/118/meeting/house/116258/witnesses/HHRG-118-FD00-Bio-KennedyR-20230720.pdf).
+God speaks to human beings through many vectors…but nowhere with such detail and grace and joy as through creation - when we destroy nature we diminish our capacity to sense the divine - Robert F. Kennedy Jr.

 In a conversation with long-form podcast creator Lex Fridman, Kennedy who as I write occupies the Health file in the second Trump Administration goes on to talk about Jung's reconciliation of faith and science and experiences of ‘synchronicity’ - the proliferation of happenstance or coincidence that occurs in some lives such that, say, even a hardcover opened at a random page or practically any show you watch infers some truth; it’s God tapping us on the shoulder.
 God is consciousness itself - we are in the mind of God, says Mr. Kennedy.
 The rational will object that patterns naturally appear when one is determined to see them - we look for what we *want* to see.
 But it is a reasonable idea nevertheless that we are a connected.
 Even at an atomic level odds are that you contain or once did, at any rate, a particle from every fauna and flora that ever was.
 Our genetic code is virtually identical the variances mere rounding errors.
 So it's extraordinary how disparate our priorities and worldviews are.
 Yet we share a zeitgeist and the most compelling narratives played out at large in the world are trenchant echoes or *currents* of our most enduring and cherished distilled legacy - those expressed in the great works of our wisdom teachers and taught by grandmothers the world over in plain spoken common sense.
 The essential strands of thoughts that carry our collective on this orb are carried by ones who express through action that clarified truth.
 Clarity that burns clean like ghee in times when even wholesome butter's opacity is cause to suspect its purity and value at *any* price.